Go Back

 • Roll each portion into a round ball and form it into a bagel by poking your finger through the center and gently forming the outer ring into a even round shape

-• Bring a large pot of water to a boil
+• Bring a large pot of water to a boil and stir in 2 tablespoons of brown sugar

 • Carefully drop 2-3 bagels into the boiling water, being sure not to crowd them